ellis882/hangman-msp3/README.md

 ## 3. Data Model

 - I had created a [flowchart](flowchart-hangman/hangman-program-flowchart.png) to visualize which steps to take before building the game.
   This gives you a clear view on where to put the different options in your code.
   It shows a series of steps as boxes connected with arrows.
 Each box represents a step and the arrows show the possible next step(s).
 You can only move from one box to another in the direction of the arrow.
 You can never go backwards unless there's an arrow going back.

-- In the code you will find 6 functions.
-  The first function is the welcome text and is just printed text.
-You will come back there when you don't want to play again.
-  The ask_name function is created to enter a name.
-It only accepts letters from the alphabet, no numbers.
+  This data model was my starting point.
+In the end i had made some changes to solve some issues.
+I had made a game menu to start and always come back to.
+This to create a better players experience.

+- The hangman game starts and ends with a 'game menu'.
+In this way the player can always make a choice.
+You can either Start, Continue or Quit and you come always back  to it.
+This makes the experience nicer.
+- I had made four important functions for this game.
+- The welcome function to welcome the player and to explain the game.
+Here you also must enter your name.
-  The get_word function pulls out a (secret)word from the list that is stored in a words file.
+- The get_word function pulls out a (secret)word from the list that is stored in a words file.
 This contains all the words which can be chosen from randomly by the computer.
-  The display_hangman funtion is to display the hangman graphics.
+- The display_hangman function for the hangman graphics, to display the hangman.
-  These function will come back in the play function.
+- These function will come back in the play function.
 For this function i created a while loop to run the game until the secret word is guessed or the player runs out of lives.
 It also contains three possible conditions each based on different input.
 Guessing a letter or word or input that is not a letter or word of the same length as the secret word.
-  After that i made a main function to run the game and put in the option to play again or not.
+After that i made a code frame to run the game and put in the game menu to always come back to.

 ---